mikewiebe/DCNM-Ansible-Pipline/README.md

 # DCNM Ansible Pipline
 ## DCNM Ansible CI/CD Pipline demo
-This project demostrats CI/CD pipline of using ansible to provision DCNM fabric with gitlab and ansible tower.
+This project demostrats CI/CD pipline of using ansible to provision DCNM fabric with github and ansible tower.